Emtricitabine and tenofovir (Oral route)

 Uses of This Medicine:

-Emtricitabine and tenofovir combination is used with other medicines for the treatment of the infection caused by the human immunodeficiency virus (HIV) in adults and children weighing at least 17 kilograms (kg).
+Emtricitabine and tenofovir disoproxil fumarate combination is used together with other medicines to treat human immunodeficiency virus (HIV) infection.
 HIV is the virus that causes acquired immune deficiency syndrome (AIDS).
-This medicine is also used as part of a complete prevention strategy (Pre-Exposure prophylaxis) to reduce the risk of getting HIV infection in adults that are at high risk.
+This medicine is also used as part of a complete prevention strategy (Pre-Exposure prophylaxis) to reduce the risk of getting HIV infection in adults who are at high risk.

 This medicine is available only with your doctor's prescription.

 Before Using This Medicine:

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.